 However, after climbing the stairs after the Gorilla’s Palm, you’ll arrive at Monk Rock and Turtle Rock, conveniently next to each other and marked with a road sign.
 Po Toi used to rely heavily on dried seaweed as their main industrial pursuit, which, when harvested, were tied into the shape of a zafu (座蒲; circular mats that monks meditate on).
 As such, the middle character of the island’s Chinese name used to be the character for moss or seaweed (苔), before changing to its current homonym character (台), which means “platform.”
 In a way, for a while, Monk Rock used to sit on the world’s biggest meditation mat!
 Right next to Monk Rock is Turtle Rock, which is described as a turtle climbing the mountain.
 From up close, it appears more like a turtle’s head and tip of the shell breaking through the water for breath, but the ideal spot to look at Turtle Rock is actually after you take the stairs up the next hill, where the distance will allow for the full effect of a turtle and its shell climbing.

-Further along, the Nam Kok Tsui Lighthouse 126 sits on one of the two most southern capes in Hong Kong, thus granting it the title of southernmost lighthouse in Hong Kong.
+Further along, the Nam Kok Tsui Lighthouse 126 sits on one of the two most southern capes in Hong Kong, thus granting it the title of the southernmost lighthouse in Hong Kong.
 For the lighthouse fanatic, it’s also considered the Hong Kong version of the Taiwanese Cape Eluanbi Lighthouse.
-Lighthouse 126 was constructed and lit in 1970, and marks the final decent into Gold Panning Cliff, which is the edge of the island.
+Lighthouse 126 was constructed and lit in 1970, and marks the final descent into Gold Panning Cliff, which is the edge of the island.
 Given the distance of Po Toi from the mainland, the field in this area is also a popular camping spot, offering an amazing front-row seat of the sunrise and starlit skies.
 However, please make arrangements for water, as the centre of the island is at least 45 minutes away, and remember to take away your rubbish when you go!

-As you continue, you will arrive at a junction that allows you to clamber onto the cliff side for some photos or to just enjoy the edge of Hong Kong—just be especially careful when doing so to avoid injury.
+As you continue, you will arrive at a junction that allows you to clamber onto the cliffside for some photos or to just enjoy the edge of Hong Kong—just be especially careful when doing so to avoid injury.
 Or you can continue down to the right, where you’ll climb some steps past a portable toilet to continue along the path on the side of the island.
 The steps and railings are painted a dark green and coral colour so as to blend in with the rocks!

 The rock composition on Po Toi is primarily granite, which is most prone to weathering under rain and seawater.
 The results are beautiful, with none other than the Palm of Buddha easily claiming a top spot amongst Hong Kong’s most beautiful rock formations.
 The sign will lead you slightly off the main path to a flat unpaved platform from across the Palm to grab a quick snap.
 However, if you continue down the path, there is also an unmarked but very clear and open path to the rock face above the Palm, but please be very careful.